Anxiety

 • Frequently feeling nervous or anxious

-• Excessive worrying and a tendency to predict the worst
+• Excessive and constant worry and a tendency to predict the worst

 • Symptoms of heightened muscle tension, such as headaches, sore muscles, or trembling hands